..why would they leave..?

-These factors can be as diverse as tree-planting, concern for water quality, suburban development within local planning schemes, or farmers switching crops according to market demand and varying water levels in their farm dams.
+These factors can be as diverse as tree-planting, concern for water quality if cattle can access dams, suburban development within local planning schemes, or farmers varying dam water levels or switching crops to meet market demand.
 Ozcranes takes a hypothetical look at how Sarus Cranes might be persuaded to leave – by people and organisations doing their best for the local economy and environment.

 Here's where the 2,155 Sarus Cranes roosted.
 Two sites, Bromfield Swamp and Mareeba Wetlands, also had about 200 Brolgas each.